Mixing and Matching WoodsComments (0)

 Beauty lies in the eye of the beholder, and not all craftsmen like the same combinations of woods.
 That’s a good thing, as it allows each of us to find our own voice in our work.
 That said, it’s easy to get carried away.
 Large projects can appear overly busy and distracting when too many colors (or woods) are put into play.
 Two seems comfortable; three, proceed with caution.
 On small boxes you can safely use more combinations so they stand out and get noticed.

 To improve your awareness of how woods work together, consider these guidelines for a successful match.

 Guidelines for success

-Playing with contrasts in color and grain, even texture, can serve as tools for calling attention to a craftsman’s work.
+Playing with contrasts in color and line, even texture, can serve as tools for calling attention to a craftsman’s work.
 From the visual standpoint, they should tie in nicely with a project’s final look and make good woodworking sense overall.

 Breaking the rules

 As woodworkers, we often end up with eye-catching pieces of wood.
 Perhaps they’re too small to make a whole box.
-Yet, we find these scraps so pretty or special that they deserve to be seen!
+Yet, we find these scraps so special that they deserve to be seen!
 I frequently use such woods as a contrasting panel in the top of a box, or, if suitable, as the entire lid.
 In a way, we’re breaking the rules with such alluring pieces.
 Rather than blend in, such pieces play starring roles.
 A box lid panel can appear like art in a frame.
 When I choose the adjacent materials I think about woods that contrast the colors and grain of the starring piece.
-A wood with less distinct grain makes the best frame, allowing the starring piece to serve as the focal point (below).
+A wood with less distinct grain makes the best frame or base, allowing the starring piece to serve as the focal point (below).